MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v1.0/dynamics-open-api.md

 The OAS is set up to use OAuth2 and accessing the default sandbox environment.
 Details can be changed in the contact to connect to specific environments (servers URL).

 ## Trying the OAS

-There are several ways to run the swagger-ui, which is the client for displaying OpenAPIs.
+Swagger UI is the client for displaying OpenAPIs and it can be downloaded here: [https://swagger.io/tools/swagger-ui/](https://swagger.io/tools/swagger-ui/).

 There are extensions for Visual Studio Code that enable previewing and editing.

-To host swagger-ui in nodejs follow the steps below:
+To host swagger-ui in node.js follow the steps below:

 1) Download OAS for Business Central as shown above.
 2) Install [Node.js](https://nodejs.org/en/download/).